Text Size :

 How Is the Pneumococcal Vaccine Given?

-It is given by injection into a muscle.
+It is usually given by injection into a muscle.

 What Are Some Common Side-Effects of the Pneumococcal Vaccine?

-• Some people may feel faint after the vaccination
+• Some people may experience lightheadedness or fainting after the vaccination

 • Soreness, redness, or swelling at the injection site, slight headache, body aches or tiredness, fever